Contents

 CIRCLE_RADIUS = 50

-def moveCircle( circle, newCenter ):
+def move_circle( circle, new_center ):

 """

-Moves a Circle object a new location.
+Moves a Circle object to a new location.

 circle: the Circle to be moved

-newCenter: the center point of where circle should be moved
+new_center: the center point of where circle should be moved

 """

-centerPoint = circle.getCenter()
+center_point = circle.getCenter()

 canvas = GraphWin("Circle Shift", 500, 500)